jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 (1) At any time before or during the processing of an application for a marine consent for a cross-boundary activity, the Environmental Protection Authority may decide (whether on a request by the applicant or on its own initiative) that the application ought to be processed and heard (if a hearing is held) with an application for resource consent for the activity.
 (2) Subsection (1) applies despite a decision by an applicant to apply separately for resource and marine consents under section 90(b) and despite section 92.
-(3) In the case described in subsection (1), the EPA may decide— (a) not to proceed with the notification or hearing of the application for a marine consent until the application for resource consent is lodged with it and the relevant consent authority; or
+(3) In the case described in subsection (1), the EPA may decide— (a) not to continue with the processing or hearing of the application for a marine consent until the application for resource consent is lodged with it and the relevant consent authority; or
-  (b) return the application for a marine consent to the applicant as incomplete under section 41.
+  (b) to return the application for a marine consent to the applicant as incomplete under section 41.
 (4) The EPA must inform the applicant of its decision under subsection (1) as soon as practicable after making the decision.
 (5) If the EPA makes the decision in subsection (3)(a) and the applicant then lodges an application for a resource consent for the cross-boundary activity, the application for resource consent and the application for a marine consent are a new joint application for consent made on the date on which the application for a resource consent was lodged.